Skip to main content

 The BAE P.E.E.R.
 Garden, or People Ecologically Engineering a Regenerative Garden, is a community demonstration garden that highlights regenerative agricultural practices in agricultural engineering.

-This initiative aims to highlight indigenous agricultural practices, horticultural components of agricultural engineering and the benefits of urban food production.
-The small-scale garden projects allow students to implement their BAE curriculum while also preparing them to construct personal gardens one day.
+The purpose of this initiative is to highlight indigenous agricultural practices, horticultural components of agricultural engineering and the benefits of urban food production.
+The small-scale garden projects allow students to implement their BAE curriculum while also preparing them to construct their own gardens one day.
 The BAE P.E.E.R.
-Garden also hopes to improve student wellness by reconnecting engineers with a natural space near their academic buildings.
+Garden also hopes to improve student mental health by reconnecting engineers with a natural space near their academic buildings..

 The BAE P.E.E.R.
 Garden includes the following plants: